Want to get a credit card as a temporary resident in Australia? Compare your options and learn how to apply here.

 - Flexible payments.
 An Australian credit card will allow you to make purchases in local stores using credit, which you can then pay off in full or over time.

-- Personal loans.
+- Increased borrowing power.
 It may be easier to get approval for personal loans, including car loans, if you already have a credit card issued by an Australian bank.

 - Other types of credit.
 Once you have an Australian credit card, it could be easier to enter into other financial contracts, such as a mobile phone plan, or utilities for your residence.